sal55/langs/Compilertest3.md

 * The runtime for unoptimised Rust is poor: 10 times as slow as optimised code; I don't know why

 * The optimised compile was aborted after 20 minutes.
-100 functions took 18 seconds; 1000 seconds took 1200 seconds.
+100 functions took 18 seconds; 1000 functions took 1200 seconds.
 From this I extrapolated a figure of 79200 or 22 hours for a full optimised compile of 10,000 functions.

 * The optimised executable size was extrapolated from that of the 1000-function version